About Fr. Samuel

 Below is a short biography about how I got to where I am.

-A Day in the Life of a Superior Priest
+The Life of a Superior Priest

 I was raised in Rhinelander Wisconsin were my parents also grew up.
 My dad is a hydraulic mechanic and my mom teaches science at the Catholic School.
 I have two older brothers and one younger sister.
 We were faithful attendees of 7:30am Mass.
 I attended the Catholic School K- 8th grade.
 I playing football and wrestled 6-12th grade.
 After graduating high school I accepted an appointment to the US Naval Academy in Annapolis Maryland.